 - A selected work permit-holder

-Alternatively, you may apply for an IRAS PIN here.
+Alternatively, you may apply for an IRAS PIN here(link is external).
 You should also receive it within 4 working days.

 Step 2: Prepare Documents

 Make sure you have these documents and information ready, before logging onto the myTax Portal: